jnm2/lang-design/Target-typed static member lookup.md

 ## Detailed design

-In a target-typed location, there is a new primary expression which starts with `.` and is followed by an identifier.
+1. In target-typed locations, a new primary expression may be used which starts with `.` and is followed by an identifier.

+2. Target-typed locations are expanded to include operands of overloadable operators, and expressions that are invoked.

 ### Target typing through overloadable operators